-A lack of follow-through can be a huge problem for a lot of teams, including Ross Garrett, VP of Marketing at Cloud-Elements.
+A lack of follow-through can be a huge challenge for managers, including Ross Garrett, VP of Marketing at Cloud-Elements.
 “This is about taking it to 98.5%…and then choosing not to finish it,” he says.

 But when Ross dug deeper into the issue, he saw things a little differently: his team wasn’t actively dropping the ball.
 They were lacking clear expectations around decision-making, reaching goals and asking for feedback.

 It brings to mind our founder Brennan McEachran’s 1/50/99% feedback system, where you check in on projects when the work is 1% done, when it’s 50% done and when it’s 99% done – and it’s that last one that’s the trickiest.
 That’s when team members can shy away from asking for feedback or guidance.

 So, he focused on clarifying the process – what to ask for and when.
 And saw his team’s habits improve as a result.

 “Success is about being habitually excellent,” he says.

 What to try: Define “done.”
 This comes up a lot in agile teams: what’s the clear, concise definition of what a 100% completed project looks like?
 For example, here at SoapBox, things aren’t done until there’s a way to measure it.
 Define your “done” and then bring it into every single project your team takes on.